ErsatzTV/ErsatzTV/README.md

 After running ErsatzTV for the first time, configure it by visiting the web UI at http://[address]:8409.

-### Software Transcoding

-The following docker tags are available with software transcoding:
+The following docker tags are available:

 * `develop` - merges to `main` branch
 * `latest` - latest release

 ### Hardware Transcoding

-The following docker tags are available with hardware-accelerated transcoding:
+The following docker images are available with hardware-accelerated transcoding:

-* `develop-nvidia` - merges to `main` branch
-* `develop-vaapi` - merges to `main` branch
-* `latest-nvidia` - latest release
-* `latest-vaapi` - latest release
+* `jasongdove/ersatztv-nvidia`
+* `jasongdove/ersatztv-vaapi`

 QSV transcoding has not been tested in docker.